sean110456/Hw2/README.md

 # Hw2

-use construt_datasets.py to construct a .h5 file, which contains the annotations of train data
+run construt_datasets.py to construct a .h5 file, which contains the annotations of training data

 run hw2.py to do training & prediction